GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/02.211-220/03.Hallelujah-for-the-Cross!/docs.md

 ---
+title: |
-title: 213.
-Hallelujah for the Cross!
+    213. Hallelujah for the Cross! - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 213.
+Hallelujah for the Cross!.
+The cross!  it standeth fast, Hallelujah!  hallelujah!
+Defying ev'ry blast, Hallelujah!  hallelujah!
+The winds of hell have blown, The world its hate hath shown, Yet 'tis not overthrown, Hallelujah for the cross!
+Yet 'tis not overthrown, Hallelujah for the cross!
+Chorus: Hallelujah forever!
+It never shall suffer loss, Hallelujah forever!
+We glory in the grand old cross.
+    keywords:  |
-    keywords: Christ in Song, Hallelujah for the Cross!, The cross!  it standeth fast,
+        Christ in Song, adventhymnals, advent hymnals, Hallelujah for the Cross!, The cross!  it standeth fast.
+Hallelujah forever!
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 213. HALLELUJAH FOR THE CROSS!
+####  Christ in Song,

 ```txt
 1.